 Types of property transactions we deal with

-residential conveyancing services are able to provide our clients with the right legal advice on all manners of property transactions selling and buying freehold and leasehold properties.
+Our residential conveyancing services provide our clients with the right legal advice on all manners of property transactions selling and buying freehold and leasehold properties.
 We endeavour to ensure all transactions proceed as smoothly and as efficiently as possible, keeping our clients up to date at key stages in the transaction.

 We deal with the following types of property transactions: